enspiral-cherubi/mic-selector/README.md

 # mic-selector

-returns a `select` element populated with `option` elements for all available microphone inputs. on change, the element triggers a 'bang' event with a `MediaStreamAudioSourceNode` for the chosen input.
+returns a jQuery `select` element populated with `option` elements for all available microphone inputs. on change, the element triggers a 'bang' event with a `MediaStreamAudioSourceNode` for the chosen input.

 ## install